kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - `mobile_keep_visible_after_required_only`;
 - `mobile_keep_visible_after_save_custom`.

-If the field is empty or not specified, inheritance from the major version is used.
+If a field is empty or not specified, inheritance from the desktop version is used.

 This is useful when:

 - on mobile devices you need a shorter text preset;
 - on mobile devices you need a different banner option;
-- Close button behavior and banner visibility should be different from desktop versions.
+- close button behavior and banner visibility should differ from the desktop version.

 ## Behavior and visibility

-At the design and user script level the following are already supported:
+At the design and client-script level the following are already supported:

 - `show_close_control`;
 - `close_control_placement`;